patitsas/solar-eclipse-timelapse-aligner/README.md

                         black and white, choose a value that gives clean edges for best results. (default: 25) --fix_angle FIX_ANGLE
+                        Rotates the outputted images.
 Enables moon angle stabilization if given a non- negative value in degrees, do not enable if processing partial solar eclipse images. (default: -1) --moon_radius_mod MOON_RADIUS_MOD